 - Problems that affect the brainstem, including brain infection, stroke, or conditions of the cervical spine (neck)

 If the apnea is not associated with another disease, it is called idiopathic central sleep apnea.

 A condition called Cheyne-Stokes respiration can affect people with severe heart failure and can be associated with central sleep apnea.
 The breathing pattern involves alternating deep and heavy breathing with shallow, or even not breathing, usually while sleeping.

 Central sleep apnea is not the same as obstructive sleep apnea.
 With obstructive sleep apnea, breathing stops and starts because the airway is narrowed or blocked.
-But a person can have both conditions, such as with a medical problem called obesity hypoventilation syndrome.
+Central sleep apnea and obstructive sleep apnea can be present in the same person.